 I love tacos.
-And I’m pretty confident before I die, I will have made them in every possible way.
-Honestly, I could eat a taco variety every day and never be tired of them.
+And I’m pretty confident I will have made them in every possible way before I die.
+I could eat a different taco variety daily and never tire of them.
 And these tacos are my new favorite.
 I recently discovered the versatility of oyster mushrooms and decided that they would make an excellent filling choice for my next taco venture.

-I used smoked paprika and an ancho chili powder to get a smoky cauliflower taste without pulling out the smoker.
+I used smoked paprika and ancho chili powder to get a smoky cauliflower taste without pulling out the smoker.
 I thought the ancho chili powder would pair well with its daddy, the poblano.
-Made from dried poblano chilies, ancho chili powder is quite different from regular chili powder, usually, some form of a dried chili cut with cumin, oregano, and paprika.
-You could also obtain the same smokiness by using chipotle powder, but because it packs some heat, you need to cut the ingredient amount by half.
+Made from dried poblano chilies, ancho chili powder is quite different from regular chili powder, usually some form of a dried chili cut with cumin, oregano, and paprika.
+You could also obtain the same smokiness using chipotle powder, but because it packs some heat, you must cut the ingredient amount by half.

 I have included the recipe for my blue corn tortillas.
-The only thing that I love more than a taco is a good tortilla.
+A good tortilla is the only thing I love more than a taco.
 If you’ve never made them before, fear not.
 They couldn’t be easier to make!
-Only two ingredients, the key is a good masa flour, and to use only enough water to create a dough.
+Only two ingredients, the key is good masa flour and to use only enough water to create a dough.
 I have a tortilla press because I generally always make my tortillas.
 But you don’t need a press.
 You only need something heavy to press them with, like a heavy baking dish.
-I promise once you start making your own tortillas you’ll never go back to store-bought again.
+I promise once you start making your tortillas, you’ll never return to store-bought again.

 As always, tag me and let me know how you like them!